top of page

 Lotus Shaped Famille Rose Cup with A Straw, Produced During Guangxu Emperor's Reign, to Memorise Annual Military Training in Autumn — Hubei Museum (Photo by Dongmaiying)

-Throughout the Qing Dynasty, he was the first and only monarch that put the country's dignity and prosperity before his power and put civilians' interests before the nomadic Manchu nobles'.
+Throughout the Qing Dynasty, he was the first and only monarch who put the country's dignity and prosperity before his power and put civilians' interests before the nomadic Manchu nobles'.

-However, this reform displeased the entire ruling class, including Empress Dowager Cixi, Qing's nomadic nobles, and many conservative officials that were removed from power.
+However, this reform displeased the entire ruling class, including Empress Dowager Cixi, Qing's nomadic nobles, and many conservative officials who were removed from power.

 Calligraphy Work of Guangxu Emperor

-Hence, Cixi initiated a coup, imprisoned Guangxu Emperor, and executed some reformist officials.
+Hence, Cixi initiated a coup, imprisoned the Guangxu Emperor, and executed some reformist officials.

 This movement lasted only 103 days.

-They had published too many aggressive and rash policies to the old and decayed system within a limited time, most of which were neither doable nor realistic under the circumstances.
+They had implemented numerous aggressive and hasty policies aimed at reforming the old and decaying system within a limited time, many of which were neither feasible nor realistic given the circumstances.

 Afterward, Cixi regained all the power, dramatically damaging her relationship with the Guangxu Emperor.